SphericalCowww/Stat_maximumGap_Yellin/README.md

 </kbd>

 - The plot shows the ratio (estimated signal upper bound)/(true signal count) as a function of the true signal count $N_{sig}$.
 The estimations are done by $C_0$ (green), $C_{max}$ (orange), and Poisson (purple).
 Note for this specific result, the noise count is set to be as large as $N_{noise}=100$.

+Note: the `incBoundary = False` mode has not been fully implemented, but the 0.0 and 1.0 boundary is included when selecting the gaps from Yellin's.

 References:
 - S. Yellin, Phys.
 Rev. D 66, 032005 (2002) (<a href="https://journals.aps.org/prd/abstract/10.1103/PhysRevD.66.032005">Phy Rev D</a>, <a href="https://arxiv.org/abs/physics/0203002">arxiv</a>)